Learn what it means to be a “freethinker.” See why the world needs more people who can do this and how you can become one.

 Is freethinking simply the absence of religious beliefs?
 Are all atheists and agnostics freethinkers?
 No, that is not accurate.
-You can be exhibit a number of harmful traits without religious beliefs.
-You can be a bigot, racist, xenophobic, or a chauvinist without religion.
+You can exhibit several harmful traits without religious beliefs.
+You can be a bigot, racist, xenophobic, or chauvinist without religion.
 Although religion is often involved in promoting these mindsets, it is not a requirement.
 (2)

 We propose freethinking is more than rejecting the negative side of humanity; it is also about bringing out the good of humanity.
 The virtues of the spirit are the highest values of humanity, the force for positive change.

 What does it mean when something is approved?
 When people say something is approved, we think of things that have undergone testing to verify their legitimacy.
 How do you determine if something is legitimate, valid, or true?

 When we ask if something is true, the first thing most people do is see if it aligns with what they already believe.
 But just because it agrees with what we believe does not make it true; we must find a way to go beyond the barriers of belief to find universal truths.